Bobby Zarem: Press agent

-Zarem was credited with having helped save Saturday Night Fever from obscurity.
-Though Paramount and Robert Stigwood had hired Zarem to publicize the movie, they expected the movie to flop and did not let Zarem send promotional pictures to media outlets.
-But several magazines were already eager for material on the film and when Martha Duffy, art editor for Time, asked Zarem how soon he could get her pictures, he stormed the Paramount office.
-Saturday Night Fever's marketing director refused to give Zarem any pictures, so Zarem pushed the marketing director onto a couch and rushed across the hall to the art department, absconding with six color negatives that he sent to The New York Times, Time, Newsweek, and People.
+Zarem is credited with helping save Saturday Night Fever from obscurity.
+Though Paramount and Robert Stigwood had hired Zarem to publicize the movie, they expected the movie to fail and did not let Zarem send promotional pictures to media outlets.
+However, several magazines were already eager for material on the film, and when Martha Duffy, art editor for Time, asked Zarem how soon he could get her pictures, he stormed the Paramount office.
+When the Saturday Night Fever's marketing director refused to give Zarem any pictures, Zarem pushed the marketing director onto a couch and rushed across the hall to the art department, taking six color negatives that he sent to The New York Times, Time, Newsweek, and People.

-Arnold Schwarzenegger owed Zarem for his success.
+Zarem claimed that he was responsible for Arnold Schwarzenegger's success.
 Zarem had watched an early screening of the documentary, Pumping Iron, starring the then-unknown Schwarzenegger.
 Zarem secured the documentary's first national coverage on his own initiative and was hired to promote the film.
 At Schwarzenegger's request, Zarem scheduled a meeting between Schwarzenegger and Jacqueline Kennedy Onassis.
-A picture from the meeting gained significant media attention and earned Schwarzenegger a spot on 60 Minutes, cementing his fame.
-Schwarzenegger and Zarem would collaborate again on the Planet Hollywood restaurant franchise in the early 1990s.
+A picture from the meeting gained significant media attention and earned Schwarzenegger a spot on 60 Minutes, helping to establish his fame.
+Schwarzenegger and Zarem collaborated again on the Planet Hollywood restaurant franchise in the early 1990s.
 Schwarzenegger was one of the principal celebrity investors; Zarem, who had previously promoted the Hard Rock Café, was hired to promote the new restaurant chain.
-Zarem claimed that he came up with idea to make Planet Hollywood a national chain, conceived the signature aesthetic of the restaurants, and put together its financiers, Keith Barish and Robert Earl.
-But he ultimately feuded with Barish and Earl over credit, and parted company a year later.
+Zarem claimed that he conceived the idea to make Planet Hollywood a national chain, developed the signature aesthetic of the restaurants, and put together its financiers, Keith Barish and Robert Earl.
+However he ultimately feuded with Barish and Earl over credit, and left the company a year later.

-Throughout the 1970s, 1980s. and 1990s, Zarem would promote the films Tommy, Saturday Night Fever, The China Syndrome, Rambo, Scarface, Pee-wee's Big Adventure, and Dances With Wolves.
-By the turn of the century, his fees were among the highest in the industry, estimated to be upwards of $10,000 a month per client.
+Throughout the 1970s, 1980s, and 1990s, Zarem promoted the films Tommy, Saturday Night Fever, The China Syndrome, Rambo, Scarface, Pee-wee's Big Adventure, and Dances With Wolves.
+By the turn of the century, his fees were estimated to be upwards of $10,000 a month per client.

 In 1994, Zarem was sent 10 copies of John Behrendt's true crime book, Midnight in the Garden of Good and Evil by the publisher, Random House, in hopes that he would spread the word to his contacts in Savannah, where the book is set.
-The book quickly became a hit in the city.
+The book quickly became popular in the city.
 Zarem wrote an item for Neil Travis's column in the New York Post about the stir the book caused, which he said secured the book's international bestseller status.
-The book went on to break sales records for the non-fiction novel genre, spending 216 weeks on the New York Times Best Seller list.
-Today Savannah enjoys tourists drawn to the city by the book and its landmarks, and there are many options for guided tours of the locations immortalized in the book.
+The book spent 216 weeks on the New York Times Best Seller list.
+Savannah attracts tourists drawn to the city by the book and its landmarks, and there are many guided tours of the locations in the book.